estuelke/labarchives-browser-extension/README.md

-# LabArchives Entry List
+# LabArchives Entry Table of Contents

 ![Menu Demo](demo.gif)

-This extension adds a navigation menu on the left-hand side of an entry page in a notebook on LabArchives.com.
+This extension adds a table of contents menu on the left-hand side of an entry page in a notebook on LabArchives.com.

-The entry menu displays a list of all the entries on the page indicating type of file or type of entry.
-Clicking on a an item will scroll to that place on the page.
+The menu displays a list of all the entries on the page indicating type of file or type of entry.
+It will also display the file description if the user has included it.
+Clicking on an item will scroll to that place on the page.

 The menu is also collapsible.